pprathameshmore/Achieve-Chrome-Extension/README.md

 ### For Quotes (http://api.paperquotes.com/apiv1/documentation/)

 ## Remember
-1. Want to contribute, push your code on 'develop' branch.
+1. Want to contribute, push your code on 'your-feature-name' branch.
 2. 'master' branch is for production.